Controller#

 Controller position#

-The Controller position block returns how far a joystick is moved along a specific axis from -100 to 100.
-A value of 0 means the joystick is centered.
+The Controller position reporter block returns the joystick position along a selected axis as a number from -100 to 100.

 A VEX V5 Controller with the axes around the joysticks labeled.
 Axis 1 and 2 are around the right joystick, and Axis 3 and 4 are around the left.